iipeace/guider/README.md

     # guider

-Otherwise, download the source from https://github.com/iipeace/guider, and just run "python3 guider/guider.py" on shell.
+Otherwise, download the source from https://github.com/iipeace/guider, and just run the following command:
+    # python3 guider/guider.py

 If you want to run guider faster and lighter after downloading the source, then build and install it on your system as below.